 Maybe you're renting, but you dream of a beautiful, stylish kitchen, and you spend your days looking longingly at kitchen remodels on design blogs, wishing you could change anything, anything at all, about your kind of terrible rental kitchen.
 The good news?
 There are lots of things you can do to make your kitchen better without so much as picking up a hammer.
-Here are ten ideas.
+Here are eleven ideas.

 Above: Colorful textiles — a rug, or even some attractive dish towels — can go a long way towards perking up a tired kitchen.